 Will HRSA provide awardees with matching fund ceiling amounts?

-HRSA plans to release matching fund ceiling amounts for each state and jurisdiction around the time the annual NOFO or Non-Competing Continuation (NCC) Update is released.
+HRSA releases matching fund ceiling amounts for each state and jurisdiction around the time the annual NOFO or NCC Update is released.
 This is similar to the timing and process used to share ceiling amounts for base funds.
-Until that time, HRSA encourages awardees to estimate their own ceiling amounts.
-Please refer to the slides from the August 9, 2023, technical assistance webinar for more discussion on how to estimate your state or jurisdiction's ceiling amount.
 If you have questions about your specific circumstances, please contact your HRSA Project Officer.

 Will HRSA issue guidance that identifies what funding sources from the state can be used as a match?